-The corridor passes through lush green forests.
+The corridor passes through lush green forests filled with thriving trees and ferns.
 It is a lovely drive.
 The waterfalls are well-marked with signs.

 Six of the waterfalls on our list have designated parking areas and only require a short walk.
 We will also tell you about some bonus waterfalls in the area.
 You will have to do a little work for the other three, but your views along the journey are rewarding.
 Let’s dive into the list.

 Your first waterfall will be Horsetail Falls, starting from the corridor’s east end.
 Free parking is available across the street.